 - Last Modified: The date and time when the report was last modified.

-- Click on a report to view its custom dashboard.
+- Click a Report Name link to view it.

-Notice the Accuracy slider.
-The slider allows you to trade off performance versus accuracy in the report.
-Slide the slider to the "Fast" setting to produce the fastest results.
+Allows you to trade off performance versus accuracy in the report.
+Slide the slider to the Fast setting to produce the fastest results.
 When you do this, a smaller sample size is used to produce the report.
 Slide the slider to the middle setting and a larger sample is used.
-Slide the slider to the "Accurate" setting and the largest sample size (producing the most accurate report) is used.
-Because a larger sample size is used for the report, the results will not be produced as quickly as for the "Fast" setting.
+Slide the slider to the Accurate setting and the largest sample size (producing the most accurate report) is used.
+Because a larger sample size is used for the report, the results will not be produced as quickly as for the Fast setting.

 Time Unit value has been changed.
 The value of time unit for this query has been adapted for performance.

-This message appears when Edge resets the the Time Period options in a custom report to avoid certain performance issues related to the volume of analytics data the dashboard asks to be returned from the backend.
-Note that in the new Beta version of Custom Reports, this issue will not occur.
+When you bring up a custom report, you may see this system message.
+This message appears when Edge resets the Time Period options in a custom report to avoid certain performance issues related to the volume of analytics data the dashboard asks to be returned from the backend.

 Help or comments?